Naren3333/FalconBookReview/README.md

 # FalconBookReview
-Computing Project ( a website )
+## Web Application
-Made using Flask, and sqlite3 to interact with DataBase.
+- Made using Flask, and sqlite3 to interact with DataBase.
+- The website was built with html and css only.